10 Best Self Defense Classes for Women in 2023

 Reading Time: 23 minutes

-While everyone can be a victim, women are targeted more in sex-related crimes, domestic crimes, and random violent attacks than men, with females in the United States accounting for 81.7% of sex-related homicides.
+Women, especially are at higher risk when they decide to travel solo or to a less-developed country.
+Women are targeted more in sex-related crimes, domestic crimes, and random violent attacks than men, with females in the United States accounting for 81.7% of sex-related homicides.

 Physical Fitness for Women